rust-lang/book/second-edition/src/ch03-05-control-flow.md

 whole `if` expression depends on which block of code executes.
 This means the values that have the potential to be results from each arm of the `if` must be the same type; in Listing 3-2, the results of both the `if` arm and the `else` arm were `i32` integers.
-But what happens if the types are mismatched, as in the following example?
+If the types are mismatched, as in the following example, we'll get an error:

 <span class="filename">Filename: src/main.rs</span>